Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Enter command: 4
 ```

 When the user enters the command 4 (exit), the program needs to exit from the `switch` statement *and* the surrounding loop.
-The `break` statement won't help, and we’d prefer not to use a `goto` statement.
-Instead, we’ll have the program execute a `return` statement, which will cause the main function to return to the operating system.
+The `break` statement won't help, and we'd prefer not to use a `goto` statement.
+Instead, we'll have the program execute a `return` statement, which will cause the main function to return to the operating system.

 ```C
 /**